Who is eligible?

 - In good academic and disciplinary standing with the college

-- Financial Need: These internships will support students with significant financial need who would not otherwise participate in an unpaid internship.
+- Financial need: These internships will prioritize acceptance to students with significant financial need who would not otherwise participate in an unpaid internship.
 Students with no financial aid award will also be considered.

 - Students can apply either with a confirmed internship or still seeking an internship.